Guide to Saturnia in Tuscany: Italy’s most popular hot springs

 Further accommodation near the Saturnia hot springs in Tuscany, Italy

 The more popular accommodation near the Saturnia hot springs is at an agriturismo or B&B. The closer to the thermal pools, the more expensive, of course.
-If you look for an agriturismo near the villages of Sovana and Pitigliano instead, you could get better offers of between €45 and €70 per night.
+If you look for an agriturismo in the Tuscia region, like in the villages of Sovana and Pitigliano instead, you could get better offers of between €45 and €70 per night.
 You might also choose to sleep in the nearest city in Lazio, which is the beautiful Viterbo and has more thermal pools to discover.
 The Saturnia hot springs can also be a day trip from Rome or Florence.
 The area is rich in interesting places and is the perfect starting point to visit Tuscany from Rome.

 Properties and history of the Saturnia hot springs